mortenschioler/game-of-life-logic/README.md

 # Game of life core logic
-Simple implementation of game logic in Game of Life
+Simple implementation of the game logic in John Conway's [Game of Life](https://bitstorm.org/gameoflife/).